They say a picture is worth a thousand words.

 That’s were the victory lies.

-I’m going to start this story in the middle, where it gets really hard.
+So, I want to share a part of my story with you.
+I’m going to start in the middle, where it gets really hard.
 Not only because that’s what I believe you’ll identify with most, but also because that’s where we tend to lose hope and give up.
+In other words, we’re skipping ahead to your “me too” moment.

 I want to show you what is possible, though, when you don’t give up.
 I’m also going to tell you about the mistakes I made and how, yet again, I hit rock bottom.
 And, I’ll share how I’ve climbed back out of that pit for a second time in my life.